 Linux may have a reputation for security, but it isn’t perfect.
-Many distributions also don’t have the best security defaults, so it’s best to implement some best practices for security.
+Many distributions also don’t have the best security defaults, so it’s best to implement some best practices for security or use open source security tools.
 One such example is using a firewall.

 There are a few options for firewalls in Linux, but most are actually just wrappers around iptables.
 For this guide we will show you how to work with iptables directly.